Morning Star Quilt Block: Choose Your Path to Perfect Points 🌞

 Please label all your patches.
 The numbers are used throughout this tutorial.

-Click here to print a copy of just the block design above and cutting charts below to use at your cutting table.
+To print a copy of the Morning Star block design and cutting chart to use at your cutting table, click here.

 Generations Quilt Patterns logo